crrlyly/ScreenSleepQuality/README.md

 ## Data Sources

-### Identify the data sources you plan to use.
+### Data Sources to Use:
 • Kaggle, Data.gov, Github18

-### Explain how you will obtain, clean, and preprocess the data.
+### How we will obtain, clean, and preprocess the data:
 • We will download the provided csv files on the kaggle website and also get any other information we need from the rest of our data sources.
 • We will make sure to drop any NULL values and to get rid of columns that we don’t need, make sure that numerical values are either int or floats, and we will get rid of any unneeded information by extracting data using regex.

-### If applicable, discuss potential challenges in data access, quality, or preprocessing.
+### Discuss potential challenges in data access, quality, or preprocessing:
 • A potential challenge we face is determining the most relevant data to use, especially when encountering datasets with multiple data points consolidated into a single cell, such as "3gb / 4gb."